 In directory docs/psdocs/ you may find new information in the gnuplot output postscript file guide, list of postscript symbols in different encodings.

 Improved FAQ.
 Please read it before asking your question in a public forum.

-There are plenty of new demos .dem in the demo/ directory.
-Please run them, for example by before asking for help.
-Plots produced by the demo scripts can also be viewed at
+There are plenty of new demos \.dem in the demo/ directory.
+Please run them, for example by load "all.dem"

-'''

-load "all.dem"

-'''